antonyxsik/antonyxsik.github.io/_pages/about.md

 About Me
 ------

 Welcome to my page!
 My name is Antony, and I like working on problems at the intersection of ML, data science, and statistics.
-I currently work on AI @ <a href="https://www.meta.com/" target="_blank">Meta</a>, and I got my Statistics PhD and Data Science MS as a GRFP Fellow at the <a href="https://ams.mines.edu/" target="_blank">Department of Applied Mathematics and Statistics</a> at the Colorado School of Mines.
+Currently, I solve such problems while working on AI @ <a href="https://www.meta.com/" target="_blank">Meta</a>.

+ I completed my Statistics PhD and Data Science MS as a GRFP Fellow at the <a href="https://ams.mines.edu/" target="_blank">Department of Applied Mathematics and Statistics</a> at the Colorado School of Mines.
 Before that, I completed my BS in Applied Mathematics from the University of California, San Diego.
 At Mines, I developed deep learning and statistical methods for working with big spatial data under the guidance of <a href="https://danielmckenzie.github.io/" target="_blank">Dr. Daniel McKenzie</a> and <a href="https://dnychka.github.io/" target="_blank">Dr. Doug Nychka</a>.
 During that time, I interned at Reality Labs @ Meta, the Learning the Earth with Artificial Intelligence and Physics (<a href="https://leap.columbia.edu/education/2024-leap-summer-momentum-fellowship/" target="_blank">LEAP</a>) NSF Science & Technology Center, NASA's Jet Propulsion Laboratory (<a href="https://www.jpl.nasa.gov/" target="_blank">JPL</a>), and <a href="https://www.excelitas.com/" target="_blank">Excelitas Technologies</a> .

 When I'm not working, I like to spend my time skiing, longboarding, going to concerts, lifting, and eating really spicy food!